 Keep burning candles away from drafts, as they may force the flame close to candle edge, which may cause the candle burn unevenly, drip, or smoke.

 Avoid placing candles in direct sun or artificial light, as some candle dyes may fade and lose colour.
 Even your white candles may turn yellow with direct exposure over a small period of time.

 Please check all of your candles often.
 This simple act takes but a few minutes and ensures the safety and well being of your living space.
 Candles are fire and should be treated with a tremendous amount of respect!
 Failure to carefully follow directions could result in a fire hazard, property damage, and/or personal injury.

 Store your tapers in a cool dark place.
 Laying tapers flat will help to prevent them from warping.

 Are your dinner tapers burning too quickly?
 If yes, prior to the next time you burn your tapers, place them in a sealed plastic bag in the refrigerator for several hours prior to lighting.
-This will help your candles to burn more slowly and evenly.
+This will help your tapers to burn more slowly and evenly.

 When you are entertaining and want to light quite a few tapers quickly, pre-trim the wicks to 1/4", light them prior to the event and then snuff them out.
 This will make it easier to relight them with little effort and as quickly as possible.